-In light of Enron and other business collapses that left stockholders holding the bag without any real picture of the financial condition of the company, the Financial Accounting Standards Board wants to tighten standards.
-One requirement would make companies account for the potential cost of ongoing litigation not just with respect to attorneys’ fees but with respect to the actual value of the claims.
-The Wall Street Journal editorial says product liability lawyers will be able to use the information to extort settlements and influence jury verdicts.
+Considering Enron and other business collapses that left stockholders holding the bag with no actual picture of the company’s financial condition, the Financial Accounting Standards Board wants to tighten standards.
+One requirement would make companies account for the potential cost of ongoing litigation not just regarding attorneys’ fees but regarding the actual value of the claims.
+The Wall Street Journal editorial says product liability lawyers will use the information to extort settlements and influence jury verdicts.

 I’m not worried about either of those outcomes no matter how many times the editorial uses the phrase “extort settlements.”
-But I do think there is a risk of forcing a defendant to publicly estimate settlement and verdict values because I think it does tip off product liability lawyers and creates a floor for the value of any mass tort claim.
-I also think the editorial is correct that predicting the trajectory of long and complex litigation is inherently unscientific.
+But I think there is a risk of forcing a defendant to publicly estimate settlement and verdict values because I think it tips off product liability lawyers and creates a floor for the value of any mass tort claim.
+I also think the editorial is correct, that predicting the trajectory of long and complex litigation is inherently unscientific.
 Mass tort cases are like the stock market in that their values are always changing.
 A good trial outcome or even a good expert deposition in an MDL can increase or decrease the value of a case.
-Moreover, I’ve been involved with mass torts from both sides and believe knowledge of the true value of the case is rarely known even to the insiders until the advanced stages of the settlement process.
+I’ve been involved with mass torts from both sides and believe knowledge of the true value is rarely known even to the insiders until the advanced stages of the settlement process.

 I appreciate the concerns of investors wanting to know the exposure imposed by lawsuits.
 I just think the downside of stacking the deck against the companies in a product defect case by requiring them to show their hands to products lawyers is not worth the tradeoff.